Nikon D3100 vs Panasonic G3

-The Nikon D3100 and the Panasonic Lumix DMC-G3 are two digital cameras that were officially introduced, respectively, in August 2010 and May 2011.
+The Nikon D3100 and the Panasonic Lumix DMC-G3 are two digital cameras that were announced, respectively, in August 2010 and May 2011.
 The D3100 is a DSLR, while the G3 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D3100) and a Four Thirds (G3) sensor.
-The Nikon has a resolution of 14.2 megapixel, whereas the Panasonic provides 15.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Nikon has a resolution of 14.2 megapixels, whereas the Panasonic provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Nikon D3100 vs Panasonic G3

-An illustration of the physical size and weight of the Nikon D3100 and the Panasonic G3 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The physical size and weight of the Nikon D3100 and the Panasonic G3 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D3100 – represents the basis or 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the D3100 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G3 is notably smaller (19 percent) than the Nikon D3100.
 Moreover, the G3 is markedly lighter (33 percent) than the D3100.
 In this context, it is worth noting that neither the D3100 nor the G3 are weather-sealed.